$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism: Batalin--Vilkovisky formalism

 \paragraph{Gauge fixing and Faddeev--Popov determinant.} The gauge fixing itself is encoded in the {\em gauge fixing function}, which is a map $F:\frF\rightarrow \sLie(\frG)$ such that each point in $F^{-1}(0)$ represents a different orbit of $\frG$.
 We can restrict to $F^{-1}(0)$ by inserting a factor of $\delta(F(\Phi))$ into the functional integral~\eqref{eq:PI2} with $\delta$ the functional analogue of the $\delta$-distribution.
 This also requires the insertion of the {\em Faddeev--Popov (FP) determinant} ${\rm det}(M_{\rm FP}(\Phi))$ to render the construction invariant under deformations of $F$.
 Schematically, we obtain

-\paragraph{BRST quantisation.} Instead of dealing with these two insertions as they are, we can encode them in an extended action functional on an enlarged field space.
-Since the action must be of total homogeneous degree~$0$, this requires an extension of $\frF_{\rm BRST}$ by fields of negative degrees.\footnote{More appropriately, one should speak of the graded ring of functions on the action Lie algebroid and extending it by generators of negative degree.} It turns out that an appropriate choice is $\frF_{\rm eBRST}$ which contains the fields $\Phi$ and ghost $c$ as well as the Lagrange multipliers $b\in\sLie(\frG)[0]$ and the antighosts $\bar c\in\sLie(\frG)[-1]$, that is,
+\paragraph{BRST quantisation.} Instead of dealing with these two insertions as they are, we can encode them in an extended action functional on an extension of $\frF_{\rm BRST}$ by fields of negative degrees.\footnote{More appropriately, one should speak of the graded ring of functions on the action Lie algebroid and extending it by generators of negative degree.} It turns out that an appropriate choice is $\frF_{\rm eBRST}$ which contains the fields $\Phi$ and ghost $c$ as well as the Lagrange multipliers $b\in\sLie(\frG)[0]$ and the antighosts $\bar c\in\sLie(\frG)[-1]$, that is,

 The homological vector field $Q_{\rm BRST}$ is extended to the homological vector field

 Note that the antighosts and Lagrange multipliers form the dg-subalgebra $\sLie(\frG)[-1]\xrightarrow{~\id~}\sLie(\frG)[0]$ of $\frF_{\rm eBRST}$.
 The corresponding $L_\infty$-algebra is linearly contractible, and therefore the action algebroid $\frF_{\rm eBRST}$ is quasi-isomorphic to $\frF_{\rm BRST}$.
 In this sense, we have not extended the data of the theory.